openphacts/ops-search/README.md

 ## API defaults

 The API has a fuzziness setting of 1 to allow for simple mispellings of eg Aspirin to Asprin.
 The `label` field has also been boosted by 2 which means that it takes precedence over other fields.

+To see the available indexes send a GET request to `/indexes`.

 ## Request and Response